jdubray/sam-samples/angular2-rocket/README.md

 It shows how Angular2 can be used to render SAM's view components.
 The elements of the parttern (State,Actions,Model) are defined outside the Angular Framework.

-This sample is using the [DynamicComponentLoader](https://angular.io/docs/ts/latest/api/core/DynamicComponentLoader-class.html) class to render the view.
+This sample is using the [DynamicComponentLoader](https://angular.io/docs/ts/latest/api/core/DynamicComponentLoader-class.html) class to render the view and is inspired by this [StackOverflow solution](http://stackoverflow.com/questions/34784778/equivalent-of-compile-in-angular-2).

 To start this sample: